lucaskjaero/wikitext-parser/README.md

 - New AST nodes have tests written for them.
 - Code formatter is run.

+Bottom line: If you can run `./gradlew build` successfully and all github checks pass, then you should be good to go.

 #### Building code

 Basic parser code is built using antlr, which is generated at build time.
 To generate this code, run `./gradlew build`.